ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 &nbsp;

-The follwing `apply_iteration` process simulates an iteration:
+The following `apply_iteration` process simulates an iteration:

 * acquires a new database with `Product.CarbonNeutral`